HEFLoRa/German_Birdcall_Classification_PANNs_CNNseries./README.md

 python finetune_template_for_Germany_Birdcall.py train --workspace .. --model_type "Transfer_Cnn10" --pretrained_checkpoint_path "Cnn10_mAP=0.380.pth" --balanced none --augmentation mixup --freeze_base_num 0 --early_stop 50000
 ```

+## Result Analysis
+To analyze the training process and the model performance, refer to Jupyter notebooks in the Results Analysis folder.
+Also, some trained models have also been placed there, they are called in the Germany_Birdcall_Engine_nonemixup.ipynb.

 ## FAQs
 If users came across out of memory error, then try to reduce the batch size.